top of page

 More Money, Better Conditions—And Still Not Stable

 Objective well-being is often treated as the foundation of a good life.
 If a person has enough money, access to services, stable housing, physical health, and their basic needs met, then well being should follow.
+Well-being is generally divided into two main categories: objective and subjective.
 This assumption is deeply embedded in how success is measured—at the level of income, status, and material stability.

 There is truth in this.
 When basic conditions are unstable, everything else becomes more difficult.
 A person cannot focus on emotional well being, relationships, or long-term goals if they are consistently dealing with threats to safety, health, or survival.
+Here, it is important to distinguish between subjective well-being, which relies on personal evaluation (what a person thinks and feels about their own lives), and objective well-being, which is assessed using objective measures and measurable societal indicators such as health, income, and environmental factors.
 Objective well being sets the floor for functioning.

 But it does not set the ceiling.